scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 One subset of libraries supports dictating about science in the Markdown cells of Jupyter notebooks, while the other subset supports writing scientific Python in code cells.
 These voice-triggered snippets can also be applied to Markdown and code cells in Colab Notebooks.
 While some code, such as IPython line and cell magics, is specific to Jupyter, most of the voice-triggered snippets can be used in Markdown files and Python scripts being edited in Jupyter Lab.

 Likewise, these snippets can be used in other browser-hosted text editors such as the new web version of Visual Studio Code.
 This is because Voice In Plus works in most text areas of web browsers.
-These means that ample text area like that found in Write Honey site can be used to draft documents and Python scripts with the aid of Voice In Plus snippets and then be directly edited by an advanced text editor by using GhostText to connect the web-based text area to a text editor.
+These means that the ample text area like that found in Write Honey website site can be used to draft documents and Python scripts with the aid of Voice In Plus snippets.
+The code or text be directly edited by an advanced text editor by using the GhostText plugin to connect the web-based text area to a text editor.
 Alternately, the draft document or script can be copied and saved to a file that is imported into Jupyter Lab for furtther editing.

 ### Libraries for Markdown cells